-Business is booming in the cannabis industry, and the number of jobs in cannabis is steadily climbing as more states move toward legalization.
-Marijuana is legal for medical purposes in 31 states, while nine states and the District of Colombia have passed legislation legalizing marijuana for recreational use.
-Dispensaries are popping up in cities across the country, and food, beverage, and wellness brands are incorporating THC and CBD into new products.
+Business is booming in the cannabis industry, and the number of open jobs in the cannabis industry is steadily climbing as more states move closer toward legalization.
+Marijuana is legal for medical purposes in 38 states across the United States, while nineteen states and the District of Columbia have legalized marijuana for recreational use.
+Dispensaries are continuing to pop up in cities across the United States, and food, beverage, and wellness brands are pushing to incorporate THC and CBD into new products.

-The Director of Cultivation is responsible for managing cannabis growing operations and establishing standard operating procedures for the company in order to produce healthy, potent plants.
-They’re in charge of pest control, monitoring the nutrient content in the soil, and implementing the growing schedule.
-They also hire and train new employees, and ensure that the company is complying with all state and local regulations.
-Salaries for this role start around $47,000 annually, while highly qualified directors can earn over $250,000 annually.
+The Director of Cultivation is primarily responsible for focusing on managing the cannabis growing operations and establishing standard operating procedures for the company.
+This is necessary in order to produce healthy, potent cannabis plants.
+The Director of Cultivation is in charge of pest control, monitoring the nutrient content in the soil, and implementing the growing schedule.
+They are also responsible for hiring and training the company’s new employees and ensuring that the company is complying with all state and local regulations.
+Salaries for this role generally start around $47,000 per year, while highly qualified directors can earn more than $250,000 annually.

-From designing extraction facilities to developing standard operating procedures that comply with regulations, the Director of Extraction oversees all aspects of cannabis extraction and refinement.
-They are also responsible for keeping laboratories up to date on health and safety codes and training employees.
-Starting salaries for the Director of Extraction role typically hover around $47,000 annually, and top employees can bring home up to $191,000 per year.
+The Director of Extraction oversees all aspects of cannabis extraction and refinement, from designing extraction facilities to developing standard operating procedures that comply with regulations.
+The person in this role is also responsible for keeping the laboratories up to date when it comes to health and safety codes.
+Training company employees on all extraction and refinement-related tasks is also a crucial part of this job.
+When it comes to pay, starting salaries for the Director of Extraction role typically hover around $47,000 per year, and top employees can bring home nearly $200,000 per year.

-The Compliance Manager is primarily in charge of ensuring that the company follows all state, local, and federal regulations.
-In addition, they track seed sales, perform internal compliance audits, and stay up to date on any changes in legislation concerning marijuana.
-They also educate staff on new regulations before they come into effect.
-Salaries for compliance managers can range from $45,000 all the way up to $149,000 annually.
+The Compliance Manager is primarily in charge of ensuring that the company follows all state, local, and federal regulations — a job that’s critical if you want to stay in business and avoid getting in trouble.
+In addition to these legal tasks, they track the seed sales, perform internal compliance audits, and stay up to date on any changes that may be prevalent in legislation that concerns marijuana.
+They are also responsible for educating the company’s staff on any new regulations that come up before they officially come into effect and get implemented.
+Salaries for compliance managers can range from $45,000 a year all the way up to about $150,000 annually.

-Sales Representatives create strategies for increasing company sales and handle account management.
-They also focus on customer relationships, devising new marketing initiatives, product branding, and connecting with new retail partners that can bring their products to more consumers.
-Starting salaries for sales representatives in the cannabis industry generally begin on the lower end at $28,000, but with top sales representatives earning $150,000 and up, there is plenty of room for growth.
+Cannabis Sales Representatives are in charge of creating solid strategies that will increase company sales.
+Handling account management is also a big part of the job.
+They also focus on building and maintaining customer relationships, devising new marketing initiatives, product branding, and connecting with new retail partners that can bring their products to more consumers.
+Starting salaries for sales representatives in the cannabis industry generally begin on the lower end at about $28,000, but top sales representatives have the potential to earn $150,000 or more, and as always with the cannabis industry, there is plenty of room to grow.

-The Dispensary Store Manager ensures that daily operations at their medical or recreational marijuana dispensary run smoothly and efficiently.
-They track sales, order new inventory, and keep up with new industry trends.
+The Dispensary Store Manager ensures that daily operations at their medical or recreational marijuana dispensary run as smoothly and efficiently as possible.
+They track sales, order new inventory, and keep up with new and emerging trends in the cannabis industry.
 They are also responsible for hiring, training, and managing the retail staff and ensuring that their dispensary operates within the limits of all regulations from the local to the federal level.
 Dispensary Store Managers can expect to start with salaries just over $41,000, and experienced and productive managers can earn up to $98,000 annually.